schilker/public/test.md

 ### Tier 2 — The prod approval gate: CodePipeline (chosen) vs SSM Automation (deferred)

-The core requirement is a **human approval gate** that blocks `RegisterModel` from writing `Approved + Active` to the prod registry until an ML Lead explicitly approves.
+The core requirement is a **human approval gate** that blocks `RegisterModel` from writing `Approved + StageStatus=Release` to the prod registry until an ML Lead explicitly approves.
 Two viable implementations were considered; **Option A (CodePipeline) is the chosen approach** — SSM Automation Documents have not yet been approved in the shared services account:

 #### Option A — Model Promotion CodePipeline (manifest-triggered)